 Friars Mill is a complex of 200+-year-old re-purposed factory buildings with single and two-story office options and others.
 It has its own café overlooking the River Soar, meeting rooms, and provides fully managed office services to its tenants, including reception.

 While not really providing a co-working space in its truest form, the Friars Mill complex creates an inviting and creative, collaborative work environment of like minds in the same stage of growing their recently birthed businesses up to maturity, while still keeping the running of an office extremely simple with the fully managed services provided.

 So What Are The Benefits Of Co-working in Leicester?

 1. Networking and collaborating

 Co-working gives entrepreneurs and SME’s the opportunity to network and collaborate with a wide range of bright minds.
 You might even make new friends in the process.
 Proximity gives you the chance to “pick the brains” of professionals in your own line of work as well as those in related fields.
 Freelance writers might choose to office with graphic designers, website designers, programmers and other writers whose work and insights help shape new perspectives.

 Co-working makes it possible for you to create some space between you and your clients.
 Stop devoting hours to the same interruptions and distractions that normally waste your time.
 Why not work in a new environment, surrounded by new people and new stimuli?
 Co-working can be a respite from day-to-day workplace worries about strict deadlines or clients trying to reach you at your primary location.

 3. Avoiding loneliness

 Working at home can have an isolating effect after a period of time.
+While businesses have had no option but to close down offices to allow employees to work from home from the beginning of the COVID-19 pandemic, more of us are beginning to feel a sense of isolation and loneliness.
 Coworking is an easy fix.
 Working amidst others can lend a sense of camaraderie, even when you’re creating alongside complete strangers.